Velvet Revolver: Libertad and departure of Scott Weiland (2005–2008)

 Following the completion of the album, Velvet Revolver performed for and inducted Van Halen into the Rock and Roll Hall of Fame, with Weiland and Slash speaking on the band's behalf, on March 12, 2007.
 The band played a medley of "Ain't Talkin' 'bout Love" and "Runaround".
 Shows in South America with Aerosmith followed in April.
 They released the EP Melody and the Tyranny on June 1 to serve as a precursor to the release of their new album, which featured two songs from Libertad, a cover of Talking Heads song "Psycho Killer" and a video documentary about the making of Libertad as well as a live video of the band performing "Do It for the Kids".

 Former singer Scott Weiland.
 Velvet Revolver's April 1 show at the Heineken Music Hall in the Netherlands was at the time the band's last performance with Weiland.

 Libertad was released on July 3, 2007, peaking at number five on the Billboard 200.
 The album's first single, "She Builds Quick Machines", peaked at 74 on the Hot Canadian Digital Singles.
-The second and third singles, "The Last Fight" and "Get Out the Door", both peaked at number 16 and 34 on the Mainstream Rock Chart, respectively.
+The second and third singles, "The Last Fight" and "Get Out the Door", peaked at number 16 and 34 on the Mainstream Rock Chart, respectively.
 Critical reception to the album was mixed.
 Though some critics praised the album and felt that Libertad gave the band an identity of their own, outside of the Guns N' Roses and Stone Temple Pilots comparisons, others described the album as "bland" and noted that the band had yet to gel with them "play[ing] to their strengths instead of finding a collective sound."